JonghwanMun/MCL-KD/README.md

 ## Learning to Specialize with Knowledge Distillation for Visual Question Answering (MCL-KD)

 #### 0. Introduction
-This repository is for reproducing a work, Learning to Specialize with Knowledge Distillation for Visual Question Answering, in NIPS 2018. <br />
+This repository is for reproducing a work, Learning to Specialize with Knowledge Distillation for Visual Question Answering, presented in NIPS 2018. <br />
-Created by [Jonghwan Mun](http://cvlab.postech.ac.kr/~jonghwan/), [Minsu Cho](https://cvlab.postech.ac.kr/~mcho/) and [Bohyung Han](http://cvlab.postech.ac.kr/~bhhan/) at [POSTECH cvlab](http://cvlab.postech.ac.kr/lab/). <br />
-If you want to know details of our paper, please refer to [official paper](https://papers.nips.cc/paper/8031-learning-to-specialize-with-knowledge-distillation-for-visual-question-answering.pdf). <br />
+If you want to know details of our paper, please refer to [the official paper](https://papers.nips.cc/paper/8031-learning-to-specialize-with-knowledge-distillation-for-visual-question-answering.pdf). <br />
 Also, if you use this code in a publication, please cite our paper using following bibtex.

 ```